nnicogomez/dll-thief/README.md

 # gran-theft-dll

 ## Synopsys and objetive
-DLL hijacking is techique which allows to abuse the library search order to gain execution in a process.
-If the current user is able to write in the directories where the system search, it will be possible to put a malicious DLL on site.
-When the executable attempts to load the expected library, they will instead load the malicious one.
+DLL hijacking is a techique which allows to abuse the library search order to gain execution permissions in a particular process.
+If the current user is able to write in the directories where the system performs the libraries search, it would be possible to include a malicious DLL on site.
+When the OS attempt to load the expected library, it will load the malicious one.

-Commonly, Windows treat to obtain the DLLs in the standard indicated location, but if the DLL is not found there, OS will find these in some known directories:
+Commonly, Windows try to get the DLLs in the standard process location, but if the DLL is not found there, the process manager will search these libraries in some known directories:

 * The directory from which the application loaded
 * The system directory